-Business groups are the main building-blocks of DSM's organization; they have integral long-term and short-term business responsibility, and have at their disposal all functions that are crucial to their business success.
-As the primary organizational and entrepreneurial building-blocks, they focus on four primary business functions: Innovation and R&D, Direct Sourcing, Manufacturing & Operations, and Marketing & Sales.
+Our business groups are the main building-blocks of the company's organization.
+They have integral long-term and short-term responsibility for business and have at their disposal all functions that are crucial to their business success.
+As the company's primary organizational and entrepreneurial building-blocks, our business groups focus on four primary business functions: Innovation and R&D, Direct Sourcing, Manufacturing & Operations, and Marketing & Sales.
 Intra-company product supplies are contracted by the business groups on an arm's-length basis.

 The business groups are organized into clusters, thus ensuring coherence of operations and the leveraging of resources within each cluster.
 The clusters are the main organizational entities for external strategic and financial reporting.
 This structure ensures flexibility, efficiency and speed of response to market changes.
-In order to ensure sufficient independence with regard to financial management, the Chief Financial Officer (CFO) has no business groups reporting to her.
+In order to ensure sufficient independence regarding financial management, the CFO has no business groups reporting to her.

-DSM's business groups receive services from global support functions and functional excellence departments, and are supported by the regional organizations.
-This set-up enables DSM to create a global high-performing organization focused on meeting its targets and achieving its ambitions.
-The support functions and functional excellence departments are paid for the services they supply by the users, which are for the greater part the business groups and to a lesser extent other DSM units.
+Our business groups receive services from global support functions and functional excellence departments and are supported by the regional organizations.
+This set-up enables us to create a global, high-performing organization focused on meeting its targets and achieving its ambitions.
+The support functions and functional excellence departments are paid for their services by the users — the business groups and, to a lesser extent, other DSM units.
 Corporate departments are paid from a corporate budget.

-Functional excellence departments are mandated by the Managing Board to help the businesses to achieve excellence.
-They cover the areas of Operations & Responsible Care, Marketing & Sales, and Science & Technology.
-Functional excellence departments support businesses in improving their performance and provide guidance in setting aspiration levels and targets.
+Functional excellence departments are mandated by the Managing Board to help the businesses achieve excellence in their respective fields.
+They cover the areas of Operations & Responsible Care, Marketing & Sales and Science & Technology.
+Functional excellence departments support our businesses in improving their performance.
+They also provide guidance in setting aspiration levels and targets.

-The following figure depicts DSM's overall governance framework and the most important governance elements and regulations at each level.
+The following figure depicts our company's overall governance framework and the most important governance elements and regulations at each level.

 The operational units conduct their business within the parameters of the Management Framework for operational units.
 This implies, among other things, that they:

-- establish the strategy, objectives and operational targets of their business according to the Business Strategy Dialogue, aligned with the Corporate Strategy Dialogue, in which various scenarios and related risk profiles are investigated, and report on the achievement thereof;
+- Establish the strategy, objectives and operational targets of their business according to the Business Strategy Dialogue, in alignment with the Corporate Strategy Dialogue, in which various scenarios and related risk profiles are investigated, and report on the achievement of these

-- execute DSM-wide standards for support functions (systems, processes, vendors, etc.); and
+- Execute company-wide standards for support functions (systems, processes, vendors, etc.)

-- execute the annual functional improvement plans, monitor the effectiveness of the risk management and internal control system by process risk assessments and internal audits, and regularly discuss the findings with the responsible Executive Committee member.
+- Implement annual functional improvement plans, monitor the effectiveness of the risk management and internal control system by means of process risk assessments and internal audits, and regularly discuss the findings with the Executive Committee member responsible

 Sustainability Governance Framework

-- Feike Sijbesma oversaw sustainability as a key responsibility and company value as well as a business growth driver.
-He also oversaw DSM's engagement with organizations including the United Nations and the World Bank, the strategic partnership with the World Economic Forum, nutrition related initiatives including the WFP partnership, and chaired the Inclusion & Diversity Council;
+Feike Sijbesma oversaw sustainability as a key responsibility and company value as well as a driver of business growth.
+He also oversaw our engagement with organizations including the United Nations and the World Bank, our strategic partnership with the World Economic Forum and our nutrition-related initiatives including the WFP partnership.

-- Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and also oversaw DSM's Supplier Sustainability Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.
+Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and also oversaw our Supplier Sustainability Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.

 External Sustainability Advisory Board

 Comprising a diverse international group of thought leaders, DSM's Sustainability Advisory Board acts as a sparring partner for the Managing Board and senior executives, to help sharpen their focus on strategic issues, deepen their understanding of external stakeholder needs, conduct advocacy and handle dilemmas.
-This board met twice in 2017 together with the Managing Board and a number of senior executives.
-Subjects discussed included DSM's corporate sustainability strategy, innovation project updates, climate strategy, circular and bio-based solutions, and a feedback session on the Bright Minds Challenge and possible next steps.
-They also had the opportunity to visit DSM-Niaga, DSM Dyneema and DSM Advanced Solar locations.
+This board met twice in 2018 together with the Managing Board and a number of senior executives.
+Subjects included DSM's corporate strategy update and purpose, innovation project and business updates, science-based targets, digitization and the future of transport.
+They also took the opportunity to visit DSM-Niaga, DSM Dyneema and DSM Advanced Solar locations.
 In Amsterdam, they hosted employees in a townhall session to exchange thoughts on DSM and sustainability.
 Jessica Fanzo stepped down from the board due to the requirements of her new position at the Food and Agriculture Organization of the United Nations.
 Ertharin Cousin, the former Executive Director of the United Nations World Food Programme, joined the board, and in doing so, maintained the desired balance of knowledge across our three focus domains.
 This board also benefits greatly from its gender and nationality diversity.